-Close to the main square there were public Bath-Houses where both men and women (in different sections), poor and wealthy, free and slaves could access daily hygiene.
-Pompeii had 3 of such complexes in town plus 2 right outside the town, and they all had the following facilities: a changing room (apoditerium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).
+Close to the main Forum, there were public Bath-Houses where both men and women (in different sections), poor and wealthy, free and slaves could access daily hygiene.
+Pompeii had 3 of such complexes in town plus 2 right outside the town, and they all had the following facilities: a changing room (apodyterium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).

 You will notice several places fronting the road with large vases built in a masonry counter: this is what the Romans called popinae, today’s taverns!
-In fact those earthenware jars where filled up with food and beverages, and many ancient Pompeians would stop in such places for lunch.
+Those earthenware jars were filled up with food and beverages, and many ancient Pompeians would stop in such places for lunch.

-You will certainly recognise some of the bakeries of Pompeii, with their ovens and their grinding machines: incredible but true some round carbonized loafs of bread where found during the excavations.
-This is nowadays on exhibit at the Archaeological Museum of Naples together with more carbonized organics such as almonds, pine cones, figs, dates etc…
+You will certainly recognize some of the bakeries of Pompeii, with their ovens and their grinding machines: incredible but true some round carbonized loaves of bread were found during the excavations.
+This is nowadays on exhibit at the Archaeological Museum of Naples together with more carbonized organics such as almonds, pine cones, figs, dates, etc…

-Your visit would be incomplete without the red light district: the Brothel (Lupanare) shows us today an interesting display of roman frescoes featuring several erotic images!
+Your visit would not be complete without the red light district: the Brothel (Lupanare) shows us today an interesting display of roman frescoes featuring several erotic images!

 After the tour at Pompeii you could stop for a few minutes for a fresh-squeezed orange juice or to browse the souvenir shops if you wish to bring some souvenir home.